-In trying to think of any legitimate reason why compartments have been re-opened, ever, I decided to submit a FOIA request for the audit protocols that prevailed after 1992.
+In trying to think of any legitimate reason why compartments have been reopened, ever, I decided to submit an FOIA request for the audit protocols that prevailed after 1992.
 Maybe the audit approach had changed?
 If the OIG can’t explain it to me, maybe I can find the answers in some documents?
 What if I’m still missing something?

-Eventually, I received the Mint’s 2005 audit directive that shows us whenever a compartment has been “verified. . . the annual verification [i.e., audit] will be limited to inspection of the Seals.”
-Put differently: once physically verified the doors remain closed (from page 11):
+Eventually, I received the Mint’s 2005 audit directive that shows us whenever a compartment has been “verified. . . the annual verification [i.e., audit] will be limited to inspection of the Seals”.
+Put differently: once physically verified the doors remain closed:

 Makes sense as this auditing approach matches the one from the 1970s.
 Like Thorson said during the congressional hearing in 2011: “So once you have done that [physical verification], and that seal remains unbroken, then I am not sure what other benefit there would be to going back into it at that point. . . .
 There is no movement.
 Those doors are not opened.”
-(Note in the quote above that “An OIG Representative must be present for any subsequent opening.”
-The issue isn’t whether it’s possible to re-open a compartment.
+(Note in the quote above that “an OIG Representative must be present for any subsequent opening”.
+The issue isn’t whether it’s possible to reopen a compartment.
 Gold inside a compartment that can never be opened again has no value.
-You might as well put it in a rocket a blast it into the sun.
-The point is that barring legitimate reasons to re-open a compartment (e.g., selling the metal inside), they should remain closed.)
+You might as well put it in a rocket and blast it into the sun.
+The point is that barring legitimate reasons to reopen a compartment (e.g., selling the metal inside), they should remain closed.)

-After years of prosecuting, these are the facts as they lay in front of us:
+After years of prosecuting, these are the facts as they lie in front of us:

 – Under oath, the auditor, Thorson, carefully avoided the subject of “re-opening” compartments.